joshwlewis/rfcs/text/0000-dns-label-process-types.md

 # How it Works

-The platform specification will be changed to reject process types that do not comply with RFC 1123 DNS Labels.
+The platform specification will be changed to reject process types that do not comply with lowercased RFC 1123 DNS Labels.
 When a process type fails to meet this syntax, appropriate error messaging may be given by the platform, for example:

 ```
 The "Static_Assets" process type must comply with RFC 1123 DNS label syntax.
 Underscores are not allowed.
 Uppercase letters are not allowed."